 Until next time.
 You might also like: Perspectives on Diabetes: Why Children with Diabetes Matters.
 D-Blog Week: Saturday Snapshots.
 Guest Post: My Magical Disney Moment.
 Flick of the Wrist.

 (Just a few words: Ladies’ Home Journal contacted my family about featured Birdy’s Batman princess costume in their October issue, and here’s outcome of those discussions.
 Birdy, upon seeing herself in a magazine: “Batman is going to love this.”)
 You might also like: Wordless Wednesday: Diabetes Blog Search Terms.
 Wordless … Tuesday?
-Batman Princess.
-One Year Old.
+Comfort Zone ———> Me Batman Princess.